Estimating Individual Responses when Tomorrow Matters: Robustness checks for Table

-In Table \ref{Table_cons_by_wave} we estimate the consumption function, focusing on the specification with mean beliefs interacted with log current income, separately for waves 1989--1991 and 1995--1998.\footnote{In each pair of waves, we also control for other expectations questions available: inflation expectations in 1989--1991, and expectations about future employment in 1995--1998.} The point estimates are different in the two samples, with a larger effect of beliefs in the 1995-1998 waves.
-However, in both cases beliefs play a significant role in household consumption.\footnote{ Using the 1995--1998 waves, we also estimated the consumption function including unemployed household heads in the sample and controlling for beliefs about future employment, and found similar results.
+The estimates in Table \ref{Table_cons} are obtained by pooling two sets of waves, 1989--1991 and 1995--1998.
+Economic conditions, as well as the belief elicitation strategies, differ between these two periods.
+In Table \ref{Table_cons_by_wave} we estimate the consumption regression, separately for waves 1989--1991 and 1995--1998.\footnote{In each pair of waves, we also control for other expectations questions available: inflation expectations in 1989--1991, and expectations about future employment in 1995--1998.} The point estimates are different in the two samples, with a larger effect of beliefs in the 1995-1998 waves.
+However, in both cases beliefs play a significant role in household consumption.\footnote{Using the 1995--1998 waves, we also estimated the consumption regression including unemployed household heads in the sample and controlling for beliefs about future employment, and found similar results.
 In the 1989--1991 waves expectations questions were not asked to the unemployed.}

-Lastly, in Table \ref{Table_cons_assets} we present estimates obtained under different approaches for dealing with assets.
-As mentioned in the main text, the estimates of current income and income beliefs are quite similar across specifications, although we see some quantitative differences, especially in the case of the IV specification in columns (3) and (4).